jacobccooper/biol305_unk/Readme.md

-# BIOL 105 at the University of Nebraska at Kearney
+# BIOL 305 at the University of Nebraska at Kearney

-This is the code repository for BIOL 105.
+This is the code repository for BIOL 305 at the University of Nebraska at Kearney.